sourcegraph/about/blogposts/sourcegraph-2-8-19-languages-ridiculously-huge-monorepos-lsp-a-graphql-api.md

 Sourcegraph no longer tracks any detailed usage data, so the `disableTelemetry` configuration option has been deprecated.
 (The telemetry that it disabled has been completely removed.)

-Sourcegraph instances will [ping Sourcegraph.com periodically with high-level and aggregate data](/docs/usage#server-pings).
+Sourcegraph instances will [ping Sourcegraph.com periodically with high-level and aggregate data](https://docs.sourcegraph.com/admin/pings).
 It never sends code, repository names, usernames, or any other specific data.
 Customers can disable pings.
 [Contact support](/contact) to learn more.

 ## Misc.

 - The new repository contributors page ([example](https://sourcegraph.com/github.com/moby/moby/-/stats/contributors)) displays the top Git commit authors in a repository, with filtering options.
 - We've finally put the "graph" in Sourcegraph: the site admin analytics page now displays graphical charts of daily/weekly/monthly active user counts.
 - If the site configuration contains any deprecated options, a warning will be shown at the top of each page for all site admins.
-- [MOTD](/docs/config/site-settings#motd-array-of-strings): display a dismissible Markdown-rendered message at the top of each page to all users.
+- [MOTD]https://docs.sourcegraph.com/admin/site_config/all-settings#motd-array-of-strings): display a dismissible Markdown-rendered message at the top of each page to all users.

+## Changelog

+See the [Sourcegraph changelog](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/CHANGELOG.md) for a list of all changes in this release.

 ---

 **Ready to install or upgrade?
-[Get Sourcegraph 2.8.](/)**
+[Get Sourcegraph 2.8.](https://docs.sourcegraph.com/#quickstart)**

 Questions/feedback/complaints/requests?
-Contact us at [@srcgraph](https://twitter.com/srcgraph) or <mailto:support@sourcegraph.com>, or file issues on our [public issue tracker](https://github.com/sourcegraph/issues/issues).
+Contact us at [@srcgraph](https://twitter.com/srcgraph) or <mailto:support@sourcegraph.com>, or file issues on our [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues).
 We're planning for our next release, Sourcegraph 2.9 in mid-June, right now.
 The sooner we hear from you, the better!